Skip to main content

 Session 2: Working together to advance co-production of evidence synthesis

-Our international panel will answer questions and discuss topics raised by attendees from their perspectives as citizens, researchers, evidence synthesis producers, and organizational leaders.
-They aim for a lively discussion highlighting the challenges and opportunities for co-production of evidence synthesis.
+Our international panel answered questions and discussed topics raised by attendees from their perspectives as citizens, researchers, evidence synthesis producers, and organizational leaders.
+There was a lively discussion highlighting the challenges and opportunities for co-production of evidence synthesis.

 Moderator: Alex Todhunter-Brown